xeals/lapilai/docs/guide/1-navigating.md

 - Levelling the starter weapon to rank 50
 - Completing all weapon missions in the character's [witch notes](mechanics/notes)

-After clearing stage 7-10, equipment can be [improved by using seals](witches#equipment-enhancement) that are rewarded from quests.
+After clearing stage 7-10, equipment can be [improved by using spellbooks](witches#equipment-enhancement) that are rewarded from quests.

 ### Card details